Shape Ship

 Who's Involved

-Product strategist (frames problem, business value)
+Product strategist (frames problem, ties to OKR)

 Designer (interaction flows, usability risks)

-Exploration: Brainstorm A/B/C solution paths
+Exploration: Brainstorm solution paths (A/B/C options).

-Risk assessment: Identify rabbit holes, landmines
+Risk assessment: Identify rabbit holes, landmines.

-Output: A Pitch
+Output Artifact: A Pitch

 2. Betting (Prioritization)